United Kingdom

 • We have completed supply chain mapping to tier one for the Altro Floors suppliers.

-• Modern Slavery is now part of the induction process for new starters.
+• Modern Slavery continues to be part of the induction process for new starters.

 Closing statement